T1D Across the Globe

 The Global Power of Video Games

-Breakthrough T1D Game2Give is a global program spreading awareness, promoting representation, and fundraising through the power of video games.
+Breakthrough T1D Play is a global program spreading awareness, promoting representation, and fundraising through the power of video games.
 Through in-game integration, live stream fundraisers, game bundles, and eSports tournaments, the program has raised more than $3 million since its inception.